bitcoin/bitcoin/doc/guide-startmany.md

 Create the `masternode.conf` file in the same directory as your `wallet.dat`.

-Copy the masternode private key and correspondig collateral output transaction that holds the 1000 DASH.
+Copy the masternode private key and corresponding collateral output transaction that holds the 1000 DASH.

-*Note: The masternode priviate key is **not** the same as a wallet private key. **Never** put your wallet private key in the masternode.conf file.
+*Note: The masternode private key is **not** the same as a wallet private key. **Never** put your wallet private key in the masternode.conf file.
 That is almost equivalent to putting your 1000 DASH on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output